Skip to main content

 Tip

-Here we add localhost:5000 to the security domains, allowing pages under this domain to use the SDK to access CloudBase services.
+Here we add localhost:5000 to the secure domains, allowing pages under this domain to use the SDK to access CloudBase services.

 Step 3: Enable Anonymous Login